 With a generous amount of eggs, sugar and lemon juice, the curd is thickened with a whopping half cup of flour.
-This led to a soft but fairly structured curd (i.e. not jiggly/delicate) that reached a nicely tart middle ground–somewhere between the sweetness of Deb/Ina and the intense tartness of Bravetart/Flour.
+This led to a soft but fairly structured curd (i.e. not jiggly/delicate) that reached a nicely tart middle ground.
 If you want to omit the pine nuts, the crust would still be fantastic but I liked the unobtrusive nuttiness that they added.

 Tasters praised the “bright and tangy curd” and “gleek-promoting tartness” and “sugar cookie-like crust.”
 However, some complained that “it has a good bite of acidity but tastes too eggy” and of course, some said it was too tart.
 One complained that it had “too much crust to filling ratio, crust was too buttery“–which I’m not sure if anyone else will ever complain about.
 This is a lemon bar that I would definitely make again in the future.

 Sally’s Baking Addiction: a slightly more tart, firm version of Ina’s classic lemon bars